prantik-ghosh/bowling_performance_predictor_in_test_cricket/README.md

 ## __Feature Engineering__:
-Next, in order to perform feature engineering, a table was created in postgresql database and data were loaded from the csv file (psql_create_and_load_sql_table.txt).
+Next, in order to perform feature engineering, a table was created in postgresql database and data were loaded from the csv file (psql_create_and_load_sql_table.sql).
 Several processes were run to update the table.
 Following features were extracted:
-1. For the last 5 years, how many test matches this player has played and how many wickets per match this player has taken each year (psql_func1_update_bowler_stat.txt)?
+1. For the last 5 years, how many test matches this player has played and how many wickets per match this player has taken each year (psql_func1_update_bowler_stat.sql)?
 These features are supposed to measure the bowler's past performance.
-2. What is the ratio of average wickets taken per match by this player against this opposition vs the same against all oppositions (psql_func2_update_bowler_oppo_stat.txt)?
+2. What is the ratio of average wickets taken per match by this player against this opposition vs the same against all oppositions (psql_func2_update_bowler_oppo_stat.sql)?
 This feature is supposed to measure if this bowler does better or worse on average against this particular opposition.
-3. A measure between 0 and 1 to indicate how well this player performs at home vs how well he does at away venues on average (psql_func3_update_bowler_home_adv_stat.txt).
+3. A measure between 0 and 1 to indicate how well this player performs at home vs how well he does at away venues on average (psql_func3_update_bowler_home_adv_stat.sql).
-4. What is the ratio of average wickets taken per match by bowler of this type (pace/spin and right/left arm) against this opponent vs bowler of all types against this opponent in the "last" 5 years(psql_func4_update_oppo_bowltyp_stat.txt)?
+4. What is the ratio of average wickets taken per match by bowler of this type (pace/spin and right/left arm) against this opponent vs bowler of all types against this opponent in the "last" 5 years(psql_func4_update_oppo_bowltyp_stat.sql)?
 This feature is supposed to provide a measure how this particular opposition fared against this particular type of bowling.
-5. What is the ratio of average wickets taken per match by bowler of this type (pace/spin) in this ground vs average wickets taken per match by bowler of all types in this ground (psql_func5_update_ground_bowltyp_stat.txt)?
+5. What is the ratio of average wickets taken per match by bowler of this type (pace/spin) in this ground vs average wickets taken per match by bowler of all types in this ground (psql_func5_update_ground_bowltyp_stat.sql)?
 This feature is supposed to measure how much this particular ground supports pace or spin bowling.
 Finally, created a dump of the engineered data in form of a csv file.

 *__Note__: Since I needed data from the last 5 years to calculate the engineered features, out of the 2000-2017 data I started with, I could only get these features for 2005-2017 data.*